GoldSloth/tree.js/instruction-set.md

 |   global  | When other rules do not apply |      3     |       General rules      |

 All rules follow the format "Letter" => "Transformed set of letters"

+* stochasticSymbols - An object featuring used symbols, and their stochastic meaning.

 ## Example JSON request for a tree:
 ```javascript
 {